bwvisu/bwvisu.github.io/user-docs/jupyter.md

 2) Question: How can I navigate to my SDS@hd folder in the file browser?

-   Answer: Open a terminal and set a sympolic link to your SDS@hd folder in your home directory.
+   Answer: Open a terminal and set a symbolic link to your SDS@hd folder in your home directory.
 For example:
    ```
    $ cd $HOME
    $ mkdir sds-hd